 A server also gives you a more secure way to manage your IT.
 Once organised and managed, files become significantly easier to safeguard, with firewalls, automated system updates and anti-malware protection to protect your assets.
 It’s easier to audit who’s storing and accessing what and when, while having one central resource makes for simple, effective backup and recovery.

 Most of all, a server puts you in control.
-You can manage your IT resources and how they’re used, and you know and can anticipate any costs.
+You can manage your IT resources and how they’re used, and you know and can anticipate any long-term costs.
 If you need more capacity, hard disks are cheap and easy to add.
-The server can become a hub for your IT network, giving you the resources you need for future growth.
+The server soon becomes a hub for your entire IT network, giving you the resources you need for future growth.
 And while managing your burgeoning IT infrastructure might seem complex or burdensome, it doesn’t have to be.
 With Microsoft’s Windows Admin Centre and remote access toolkits, you can manage your server from anywhere using simple and intuitive tools, which is particularly useful for home-based IT managers.

 A platform with potential

 Yet a server isn’t just a repository for files, but a platform on which you can do more.
 You can run and manage your own email systems or share access to peripherals such as printers and fax machines.
 A server gives you a space to develop and deploy a company Intranet or build and test a business website.
-And with CRM or Accounting applications, you can transform how your business operates or organise and secure your customer contacts and data, in turn ensuring compliance with the General Data Protection Regulation – the Europe-wide data protection regulation which now governs how UK businesses use, store and protect personal data.
+And with CRM or Accounting applications, you can transform how your business operates or organise and secure your customer contacts and data, in turn ensuring compliance with the General Data Protection Regulation – the Europe-wide data protection regulation which still governs how UK businesses use, store and protect personal data.